top of page

 Experience

-In the 2018 Game Awards, it was animated for the Best Independent Game award and won the Best Art Direction award.
-Not to mention a dozen other nominations and wins through 2019, including at Independent Games Festival Awards were it won both Excellence in Narrative and the Seamus McNally Grand Prize.
+Not to mention a dozen other nominations and wins through 2019, including at the Independent Games Festival Awards where it won both Excellence in Narrative and the Seamus McNally Grand Prize.